mastercion/minecraft_mod_fabric_sami/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-Operating system: (Optional) Windows 11 Build 23H2 Java version: 21.0.3
+Operating system: (Optional)
+Java version:
-Minecraft version: 1.21.1
+Minecraft version:
-SaveMyItems version: 0.1.1
+SaveMyItems version:
-Other mods (if used): None
+Other mods (if used):

 ## Exception, error or logs
 Please find your `latest.log` and `config.json` in this folder and attach it to the issue